RobotLocomotion/drake/doc/code_style_guide.rst

 incorporates `PEP 257 -- Docstring Conventions
 <https://www.python.org/dev/peps/pep-0257/>`_, Drake follows its
 recommendations as well.

+Drake generally follows `Section 3.8.
+Comments and Docstrings <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_ of the Google Python Style Guide, except license boilerplate is not included in individual files, and (at present) class attributes are not always documented in class docstrings.

 See :ref:`tools for complying with coding style <code-style-tools>` for details about the automated style checks.